 To order your copy of Where's Your Grandma Today? contact Assistance of League of Diablo Valley 925-934-0901 or firstname.lastname@example.org.

 Members of Assistance League of Diablo Valley encourage you to learn more about the chapter, Buena Vista Auxiliary, Assisteens and the many ways you can become involved and make a difference in the communities of Contra Costa County from Walnut Creek to Concord, Lamorinda, Richmond, Antioch, Pleasant Hill, San Ramon, Clayton, Danville, Martinez and Alamo, California.

-Monthly meetings of the membership are held September through May at St. Stephen's Church, 1101 Keaveny Ct., Walnut Creek, CA. the June Annual Meeting is held at a to be determined site each year.
+Monthly meetings of the membership are held September through April at Rossmoor Event Center.
+The May meeting is held at St. Stephen's Church, 1101 Keaveny Ct., Walnut Creek, CA. The June Annual Meeting is held at a to be determined site each year.

 Assistance League of Diablo Valley

 Walnut Creek, California 94597